-- 1.1 All MSA National, Regional and Club Drag Racing Championships for cars and motorcycles will consist of a minimum of 4 rounds and 4 starters per class each, with all events to count, subject to meeting the minimum requirements. - 1.2 The minimum number of starters for all championships will be based on the average during all the rounds of the championship. - 1.3 Aim of the National championship is to declare an overall South African Drag Racing Champion for Cars and Motorcycles as per GCR 230 and the various class winners.
-To be classified as a class winner there is a minimum requirement of 4 finishers for the respective class in which the competitor has participated. - 1.4 For Regional & Club championships, refer to the relevant Regional and Club SSR's. - 1.5 To be classified as a finisher, the competitor must have: - Completed official qualifying - Completed the elimination rounds of National Championships irrespective of whether the competitor finished in the points position or - Completed at least three (3) timed runs in Regional and Club Championships.
-Jump starts (JS) and Did Not Finish (DNF) timed runs are not regarded as a completed / finished run. - 1.6 To be classified as a class or overall championship winner, the competitor must have participated in at least fifty percent (50%) of the events of the respective national, regional or club championship. - 1.7 Vehicle Substitutions In National Championship events, a competitor is allowed 1 vehicle substitution for the season on the following terms and conditions: - The competition must make an official application for vehicle substitution to the Stewards and acceptance of the substitution is not automatic.
-The original vehicle will be designated A and the substituted vehicle B. - ii.
-A vehicle cannot be substituted at an event after the final entry list has been distributed i.e. a competitor cannot pass scrutineering or participate in official qualifying, have a vehicle problem, and then apply for a substitution.
-Vehicle substitutions can only be applied for between championship rounds - iii.
-Vehicle substitutions will only be considered if vehicle A that was used in the championship was damaged to an extent that it is no longer safe to operate or cannot be practically repaired prior to the commencement of official qualifying in the subsequent round. - iv.
-The vehicle B must compete in the same class as the vehicle B A and run the same average ET. - v.
-After vehicle A is substituted to vehicle B the competitor may not revert back to vehicle A for the duration of the championship / competition - vi The vehicle B will be issued with a new race number, but the competitor will be permitted to accumulate points earned in both vehicle A and vehicle B.
+- 1.1 All MSA Regional and Club Drag Racing Championships for cars and motorcycles will consist of a minimum of 4 rounds and 6 starters per class each, with all events to count, subject to meeting the minimum requirements. - 1.2 For Regional and Club championships, refer to the relevant Regional and Club SSRs. - 1.3 To be classified as a finisher, the competitor must have: - Completed official qualifying - Completed the elimination rounds of the respective championship irrespective of whether the competitor finished in the points position or - Completed at least three (3) timed runs in a championship based on best ET.
+Jump starts (JS) and Did Not Finish (DNF) timed runs are not regarded as a completed / finished run. - 1.4 To be classified as a class or overall championship winner, the competitor must have participated in at least fifty percent (50%) of the events of the respective, Regional and Club Championships.

+1.4.1 Vehicle Substitutions - In all, Regional and Club Championships

+A competitor is allowed a vehicle substitution at an event on the following terms and conditions:

+- i.
+Up to the end of qualifying - ii.
+The competitor must apply with the Stewards, for a vehicle substitution - iii.
+The substituted vehicle must be scrutineered and passed by the Scrutineer prior to be allowed to participate - iv.
+A vehicle cannot be substituted at an event after the completion of qualifying i.e., a competitor cannot pass scrutineering or participate in official qualifying, have a vehicle problem, and then apply for a substitution. - v.
+Vehicle substitutions will only be considered if the vehicle that was used at the event was damaged or broken to an extent that it is no longer safe to operate or cannot be practically repaired prior to the completion of official gualifying. - vi.
+The substituted vehicle must compete in the same class as the original vehicle - vii.
+All previous event times for vehicles to be replaced are voided and vehicle may be restricted - viii.
+Changes must be made and driver / rider must enter and re-qualify during the normal schedule as posted for the event provided the vehicle is suitable for class as the one that is replaced - ix.
+Qualifying run points will only be awarded for number of runs done with replacement vehicle and ranking points awarded for E.T.'s recorded with the replacement vehicle